dnbaker/sketch/README.md

 ## Python bindings
 Python bindings are available via pybind11 and then imported through hll.py. hll.py calls an object's __hash__ function.
 To link against python2, change the "python3-" in the Makefile to "python-".

+#### Temporary buffers: alloca vs malloc
+Fairly often, we use small buffers for temporary data, such as finding medians of streams.
+For performance, it can be [better to use alloca](https://www.gnu.org/software/libc/manual/html_node/Advantages-of-Alloca.html).
+We use an `alloca_wrapper` template for holding these.
+If your compiler does not support alloca or you would rather avoid using the stack, the flag `-DAVOID_ALLOCA` is sufficient to replace these small allocations with ones outsourced to malloc, implementations of which often have specially designated small buffers for use.